SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 1. Enter `Account name` and `Private Key`.
 Click on `Generate Key` if you wish to use a new private key.
 Please ensure the account has `XPX`.

+2. Click on `Save` to continue.

-2. Enter the following information for settings:
+3. Enter the following information for settings:

 - REST Server Address: `api-2.testnet2.xpxsirius.io:3000` or `18.142.186.205:3000`
 - Replicator Bootstrap Address: `genesis-p2p-2.testnet2.xpxsirius.io:7904` or `54.151.161.246:7904`